Download the App

 Is milk a choking hazard for babies?

 No. Milk presents a low risk when safely prepared for a child’s age and developmental ability, though, in theory, an individual could choke on any food.
-To reduce the risk, prepare and serve milk in an age-appropriate way as described in the How to Serve section.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
+To reduce the risk, prepare and serve milk in an age-appropriate way as described in How to Serve.
+As always, create a safe eating environment and stay within reach of baby during meals.

 Is milk a common allergen?

-Yes, cow’s milk is classified as a common allergen by the World Health Organization.
-Cow’s milk is a common food allergen in young children, accounting for about one-fifth of all childhood food allergies.
-Keep in mind that dairy products from other ruminants such as sheep, goat, and buffalo may provoke similar allergic reactions to cow’s milk dairy products.
-That said, there’s good news: milk allergy often disappears with time.
-Research shows that the majority of children with cow's milk allergy will outgrow it by age 6 and many babies with milder symptoms of milk protein allergy (which can show up as painless blood in stool) are able to successfully reintroduce cow's milk as early as their first birthday, with the guidance of their appropriate pediatric health professionals.
-Even among those children who are not yet able to drink cow’s milk, many are able to tolerate milk that has been fully baked into a cake or muffin.
+Yes, cow’s milk is a common allergen.
+Dairy products from other animals such as sheep, goat, and buffalo may provoke similar allergic reactions to cow’s milk dairy products.
+The good news: milk allergy often gets better over time, and the majority of children with milk allergy outgrow it before reaching adulthood.
+Even among children who are not yet able to drink cow’s milk, around 75% are able to tolerate milk that has been fully baked into a cake or muffin.

-Milk is a common cause of food protein-induced enterocolitis syndrome, also known as FPIES.
+Milk is a recognized trigger for food protein-induced enterocolitis syndrome, also known as FPIES.
 FPIES is a delayed allergy to food protein which causes the sudden onset of repetitive vomiting and diarrhea to begin a few hours after ingestion.
 This is termed acute FPIES.
 Left untreated, the reaction can result in significant dehydration.
-When milk is in the diet regularly, FPIES can present as reflux, weight loss, and failure to thrive - this is termed chronic FPIES.
+When milk is in the diet regularly, FPIES can present as persistent reflux, weight loss, and failure to thrive—this is termed chronic FPIES.
 Symptoms generally improve with elimination of milk from the baby’s diet.
-Thankfully, like other forms of milk allergy, FPIES which presents early in life is generally outgrown by the time the child has reached 3-5 years of age.
+Thankfully, like other forms of milk allergy, FPIES that presents early in life is generally outgrown during the toddler years.

 Is milk healthy for babies?

-There is no age at which consuming raw milk is without risk, so whether or when to serve it is a personal decision for which you must make an informed decision in the context of your child.
-Raw milk can harbor pathogenic bacteria and other potential contaminants that can increase the risk of foodborne illnesses, with more risk of severe symptoms in babies.
-Pasteurization—the process of heating a food to a certain temperature to kill bacteria—reduces the risk of foodborne illness and thus makes food safer to eat.
-For these reasons and more, many medical organizations recommend pasteurized milk for human consumption.
+No. Babies have immature immune systems that are still developing, and raw milk can harbor bacteria and other contaminants that can increase the risk of foodborne illness, and babies are more likely to get very sick.
+Pasteurization–the process of heating a food to a certain temperature to kill bacteria–helps reduce the risk of foodborne illness and makes food safer to eat.
+For these reasons and more, many medical organizations recommend that all milk for human consumption should be pasteurized.

 Our Team